PEMessage/macro/README.txt

 See "macro.html" for documentation.

-origin source code come from: https://minaret.biz/tips/macro.html some personal tweak was done(Crdit: gpt-4o)
+origin source code come from: https://minaret.biz/tips/macro.html some personal tweak was done(Credit: gpt-4o)